Table of Contents

 - Resist urgency — legitimate organizations allow time for verification

-- If something feels wrong, trust your instinct
+- If something feels wrong, trust your instinct; that sense of unease is often your brain detecting inconsistencies

 - Take a pause before clicking, downloading, or sharing information